 From 2007 to 2013 he attended the course of Bachelor of Arts in Music Performance at Music Academy Europe, a private school in Bologna, where he studied electric guitar with Giacomo Castellano, Angie Passarella, Max Magagni, Alberto Bergonzoni, and other well-known italian session musicians.
 He participated also to Workshops with Carl Vehreyen, Paul Gilbert, Greg Koch, Marty Friedman, Greg Howe, Jeff Loomis, Jeff Waters, John Gomm, Kiko Loureiro, John Petrucci, Massimo Varini, Ricky Portera.

-In the summer of 2010 he scored for the first time a short-film called Bazza!, music co-produced with his university mate Renato Fiorito (under pseudonym of Orchard’s Gull).
-The interest in soundtracks came back again in January 2013 with the participation in a course of music for films funded by the European Community, in which are made the music of the shorts Barbara, directed by Orfeo Orlando (screened at Cannes 2013) and L’ultimo proiezionista, directed by Vito Palmieri.
-Due to the empathy between all the fifteen participants, they decided to continue the project and so CiakOrchestra was born, an ensemble dedicated to soundtrack for films made of lots of musicians from different backgrounds (with members of La Classica Orchestra Afro Beat, Faden Trio above all).
-Their original works include La Voglia di Dormire, directed by Elio Di Pace, other original video compositions and a couple of gigs before splitting after a year.
+In the summer of 2010 he scored his first short-film called Bazza!, co-produced with his university mate Renato Fiorito (under pseudonym of Orchard’s Gull).
+The interest in soundtracks came back again in January 2013 with the participation in a course of music for films in which are made the music of the shorts Barbara, directed by Orfeo Orlando (screened at Cannes 2013) and L’ultimo proiezionista, directed by Vito Palmieri.
+Due to the empathy between all the participants, they decided to continue the project as CiakOrchestra, an ensemble focused exclusively on movie soundtracks with professional musicians from different backgrounds (with members of La Classica Orchestra Afro Beat, Faden Trio above all).
+Their original works include La Voglia di Dormire, directed by Elio Di Pace, other original video compositions and a couple of live performance before splitting after a year.

 In the same period he received his first score commission for the experimental short-film Break, directed by Ivàn Selva, screened at the Venice Film Festival in 2014.